Migration guide

 RevisionHistory (premium) | revisionHistoryEnabled: true (base) |

-RealTimeCollaborativeEditing (premium) | editor.collab.attach({ textSync: true }) + self-host Yjs |
+RealTimeCollaborativeEditing (premium) | editor.collab.attach({ textSync: "crdt" }) + self-host Yjs (per-node CRDT, base license) |

 AIAssistant (premium + usage) | aiToolkitEnabled: true + setResolver(fn) |